 5 stars: High quality of writing.
 Amazing plot/execution.
 The kind of book I want to own and will push on people.
 Will actively seek out other books by the author as soon as possible.

 I use the same guidelines on Goodreads (though they don’t allow half-star ratings).
-To give an idea of how I balance my ratings, of the books I read in 2015:
+To give an idea of how my ratings balance out, of the books I read through the years 2015-2017:

 7% rated at 5 stars